Last Friday morning, I awoke to the tragic news that Anthony Bourdain, one of my personal hero's, had taken his life at a hotel in France. He was 61.

 Four years later, I ate lunch with a blog reader at Quearepaenamorarte, a more upscale restaurant featured in the episode.

-And in Cartagena, I've twice eaten at La Cevicheria which was also featured on the episode.
+And in Cartagena, I've twice eaten at La Cevicheria, which was also featured in the episode.

 Beyond the show, Tony talked highly of Colombia in interviews, and he returned there on S1E3 of Parts Unknown to share how the situation with the FARC and civil was changing for the better.